 Abuse of the Internet access provided by (Upaya) in violation of law or (Upaya) policies will result in disciplinary action, up to and including termination of employment.
 Employees may also be held personally liable for any violations of this policy.

+Confidentiality

+The information related to the personal details of the employees will be kept confidential by the Human Resource Department.

 Workplace Monitoring